LizSudz/cosc123_demo/report.md

 If you want to **bold** text, just surround your text with double star.

+If you want to *italicize* text, just surround your text with a single star.

 ### This is a level 3 heading

 If you want to make a list: